UrbsKali/cash/README.md

 You can preview the production build with `bun run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## micro docs (will be moved)

+- Year starts on 1st september (eg : CDR 2025 correspond to 1st september 2024 to 31th August 2025)